Avalon Airport now flies internationally, having received tremendous support from both the Australian and Victorian Governments.

-Avalon Airport’s geographic location between Melbourne and Geelong makes it both a capital city airport and an exceptionally well-equipped regional airport, servicing a large catchment in western Victoria and providing connections to significant tourism destinations such as the Great Ocean Road.
+Avalon Airport’s geographic location between Melbourne and Geelong makes it both a capital city airport and an exceptionally well-equipped regional airport, servicing a large catchment in western Victoria and providing connections to significant tourism destinations such as Geelong, the Bellarine and the Great Ocean Road.

 This highlights Avalon Airport’s expansion opportunities.
 As a major tourism destination within Australia, the G21 region requires convenient access via a fully functioning Avalon Airport for domestic and international travellers.
 They, in turn, will provide a valuable boost to regional tourism and the economy.

 Jetstar has committed to operate from Avalon Airport, with an agreement that will see passenger services expand over coming years.
-As part of the agreement, Jetstar currently operates seven services per day and fly to four destinations.
-This marks a strong partnership that will secure the future of Avalon Airport and its workers for the next decade.
+As part of the agreement, Jetstar currently operates seven services per day and flies to three destinations.

 There are further opportunities for the expansion of Avalon Airport including:

 - Freight services – Air Asia will carry around 1,000 tonnes of freight in their first year.
 This is an enormous opportunity for local producers seeking to export into Asia.

 - Engineering and maintenance – Avalon Airport can accommodate large heavy-maintenance facilities and infrastructure.

 - Retail/commercial services - including hotel, rail link, service station, industrial activities, commercial offices and retail facilities.